Premium Assistance for Coverage in Exchanges

 The Subsidy Calculator is based on the Affordable Care Act (ACA) as signed into law in 2010, and subsequent regulations issued by Health and Human Services (HHS) and the Internal Revenue Service (IRS).

-The premium is adjusted for family size, tobacco usage, and age of the user.
-Premiums in the calculator vary by age within the three to one limit specified in the law, using age factors from proposed regulations issued by HHS.
-The calculator assumes a tobacco surcharge of 50% above the premium of a non-smoker, which is the maximum allowed under the law.
+The premium is adjusted for family size and age of the user.
+Premiums in the calculator vary by age within the three to one limit specified in the law, using age factors from proposed regulations issued by HHS (or, state specific age factors where states have adopted them).
+The calculator does not display a tobacco surcharge.
+However, in most states, insurers can charge a tobacco surcharge of up to 50% of your total premium, and tax credits do not apply to the surcharge.
 Actual tobacco surcharges will vary by plan and some states do not permit insurers to vary premiums by tobacco status.

 Premium subsidies are based on Silver coverage (which has an actuarial value of about 70%).
-Enrollees may pay a lower premium for less comprehensive coverage (i.e., a Bronze plan, with an actuarial value of 60%) or may purchase more comprehensive coverage (i.e. a Gold plan, with an actuarial value of 80% or a Platinum plan with an actuarial value of 90%).
-People receiving subsidies can apply their subsidy toward the purchase of more or less expensive plans, but must pay difference between the premium in the selected plan and the subsidy.
-Premium subsidies may not cover the cost of a tobacco surcharge.
+Enrollees may pay a lower premium for less comprehensive coverage (i.e., a Bronze plan, with an actuarial value of 60%) or may purchase more comprehensive coverage (i.e., a Gold plan, with an actuarial value of 80% or a Platinum plan with an actuarial value of 90%).
+People receiving subsidies can apply their subsidy toward the purchase of more or less expensive plans, but must pay the difference between the premium in the selected plan and the subsidy.

 The law also makes available a catastrophic policy for young adults and those exempted from the requirement to obtain insurance due to affordability.
 Catastrophic plans are less comprehensive and have a lower premium than other coverage.
 Eligibility to purchase catastrophic coverage is reflected in the calculator, when applicable.
 Premium subsidies may not be applied to catastrophic coverage.